-Sustainability Indicator Indicator Threshold 2022 Indicator Value
+Sustainability Indicator Indicator Threshold 2023 Indicator Value 2022 Indicator Value

 Environmental Characteristics

 Exclusions:

 % of the Fund invested in companies which:

-Have any tie to fossil fuels 0.00% 0.00%
+Have any tie to fossil fuels 0.00% 0.00% 0.00%

-Have been assigned any of the following sectors or industries under MSCI GICS: energy, construction materials, utilities (excluding renewable electricity and water utilities), or metals and mining 0.00% 0.00%
+Have been assigned any of the following sectors or industries under MSCI GICS: energy, construction materials, utilities (excluding renewable electricity and water utilities), or metals and mining 0.00% 0.00% 0.00%

-Do not have GHG emissions intensity estimates available and/or which cannot be estimated (in the Investment Team's discretion) 0.00% 0.00%
+Do not have GHG emissions intensity estimates available and/or which cannot be estimated (in the Investment Team's discretion) 0.00% 0.00% 0.00%

 Social Characteristics

 Exclusions:

 % of the Fund invested in companies which derive revenue from:

-Civilian firearms (>10% revenue) 0.00% 0.00%
+Civilian firearms (>10% revenue) 0.00% 0.00% 0.00%

-Weapons (>10% revenue) 0.00% 0.00%
+Weapons (>10% revenue) 0.00% 0.00% 0.00%

-Tobacco (>5% revenue) 0.00% 0.00%
+Tobacco (>5% revenue) 0.00% 0.00% 0.00%

-Alcohol (>10% revenue) 0.00% 0.00%
+Alcohol (>10% revenue) 0.00% 0.00% 0.00%

-Adult entertainment (>10% revenue) 0.00% 0.00%
+Adult entertainment (>10% revenue) 0.00% 0.00% 0.00%

-Gambling (>10% revenues) 0.00% 0.00%
+Gambling (>10% revenues) 0.00% 0.00% 0.00%

 % of the Fund invested in companies which:

-Have any tie to controversial weapons 0.00% 0.00%
+Have any tie to controversial weapons 0.00% 0.00% 0.00%

-Have been assigned any of the following sectors or industries under MSCI GICS: Brewers, Casinos & Gaming, Distillers & Vintners, or Tobacco 0.00% 0.00%
+Have been assigned any of the following sectors or industries under MSCI GICS: Brewers, Casinos & Gaming, Distillers & Vintners, or Tobacco 0.00% 0.00% 0.00%

 Sustainable Investments:

-% of the Fund invested in companies classified as sustainable investments 20.00% 62.56%
+% of the Fund invested in companies classified as sustainable investments 20.00% 65.75% 62.56%

-Sustainability Indicator 2022 MSCI AC World Index GHG Emissions Intensity 2022 Indicator Threshold (50% of 2022 MSCI AC World Index GHG Emissions intensity) 2022 Portfolio GHG Emissions Intensity GHG Emission intensity: The Investment Adviser seeks to achieve a 182.65 91.32 23.13 GHG emissions intensity for the portfolio that is significantly lower (here defined as at least 50% lower as measured by metric tonnes of GHG per \$1m of company sales using Scope 1 and 2 emissions) than that of the reference universe.
-The reference universe is defined, only for the purposes of comparing GHG emissions intensity, as the MSCI AC World Index.

-^{} This means the portfolio's GHG emissions intensity was 87.33% lower than the GHG emissions intensity of the MSCI AC World Index.
+Sustainability Indicator Indicator Threshold 2023 Indicator Value 2022 Indicator Value GHG Emission intensity: The Investment Adviser seeks to achieve a GHG emissions See 21.47 23.13 intensity for the portfolio that is significantly lower (as measured relevant (Fund) (Fund) by metric tonnes of GHG per \$1m of company sales using year Scope 1 and 2 emissions) than that of the reference universe.
+The 146.75 182.65 reference universe is defined, only for the purposes of comparing (MSCI (MSCI GHG emissions intensity, as the companies within MSCI AC World Index (MSCI ACWI).
+ACWI) ACWI) The GHG emissions intensity of the reference universe and the portfolio were 146.75 and 21.47 respectively in 2023, and 182.65 and 23.13 in 2022.
+This means the portfolio's GHG emissions intensity was 85.37% lower than that of the reference universe in 2023, and 87.33% in 2022.

-Sustainability Indicator Reference Universe Reduction Threshold 2022 Reference Universe Reduction Value Reference universe reduction The Investment Adviser committed to at least a 20% reduction in the reference universe through applying the following environmental exclusions: 20.00% 20.13% 1 Companies with any tie to fossil fuels:

-- Companies with any tie to fossil fuels; - 2.
-Companies that has been assigned any of the following sectors or industries under MSCI GICS: energy, construction materials, utilities (excluding renewable electricity and water utilities), metals and mining; - 3.
-Companies for which GHG emissions intensity estimates are not available and/or cannot be estimated (in the Investment Team's discretion); and - 4.
+Sustainability Indicator Reference Universe Reduction Threshold 2023 Reference Universe Reduction Value 2022 Reference Universe Reduction Value Reference universe reduction The Investment Adviser committed to at least a 20% reduction in the reference universe through applying the following environmental exclusions: 20.00% 20.12% 20.13% 1.
+Companies with any tie to fossil fuels; 2.
+Companies that has been assigned any of the following sectors or industries under MSCI GICS: energy, construction materials, utilities (excluding renewable electricity and water utilities), metals and mining; 3.
+Companies for which GHG emissions intensity estimates are not available and/or cannot be estimated (in the Investment Team's discretion); and 4.
 The remaining companies are then ranked according to their GHG emissions intensity estimates, and those with the highest intensity are excluded from the reference universe, with the view to ensuring that these binding criteria should collectively result in a reduction of the reference universe by at least 20% in a significantly engaging manner